Koki Corn aka Cameroonian fresh corn tamales for the win!

 Pour the corn, onion and hot pepper into a blender or food processor.
 Add 1/4 cup of water and blend or process into a coarsely ground paste.
 Note that you do not want to blend this into a fine paste.
 You should still be able to see bits and pieces of corn when done.

-Pour the ground corn into a bowl, add corn meal and mix well.
+Pour the ground corn into a bowl, add corn meal, the heated oil and mix well.
 Add salt, Maggi then mix.

 Add in the chopped leaves and mix until well incorporated.